elandahl/elandahl.github.io/_posts/2015-1-1-Maker-Hub-Opening.md

 title: Opening of Maker Hub Wednesday September 27
 ---

-*Join the us for the grand opening of the Library’s 1581 Media Studios And Maker Hub.*
+*Come to the grand opening of the Library’s 1581 Media Studios and Maker Hub.*

 Wednesday, September 27 at 2:00pm to 4:30pm
 {: style="text-align: center"}